Guest speaker Steven Miles to present lectures on ethics, public health topics

-The Program in Interprofessional Ethics (also known as the Campus-Wide Ethics Program) has invited Dr. Steven Miles to present various talks around campus.
-Dr. Miles will present on topics such as gun morbidity and mortality, accountability for doctors who torture, the Hippocratic Oath, and more.
+The Program in Interprofessional Ethics (also known as the Campus-Wide Ethics Program) has invited Steven Miles, MD, to present various talks around campus.
+Miles will present on topics such as gun morbidity and mortality, accountability for doctors who torture, the Hippocratic Oath, and more.

 - April 1, 12-1 pm, MSB 2.103—Internal Medicine Grand Rounds: Physician Accountability for War Crimes